List of productions of The Nutcracker: Rudolf Nureyev (1963)

 In 1963, Rudolf Nureyev created his own version of Tchaikovsky's work with the Royal Ballet, in which he starred with Merle Park as Clara.
 Nureyev had previously performed the role of the Nutcracker Prince in Vainonen's version as a student at the Leningrad Ballet school in February 1958.
 Nureyev's production adopts many of Gorsky and Vainonen's alterations to the original 1892 version, including casting adult dancers in the roles of Clara and the Prince, eliminating the Sugar Plum Fairy, and having Clara awaken to realize the fantasy sequences were a dream.
+Rostislav Doboujinsky created the mouse masks and costumes for the 1967 production in Stockholm.

 The production was videotaped for British television in 1968 and is available on DVD.
 As far as is known, it has never been telecast on U.S. television.
 Nureyev played the roles of Drosselmeyer and the Nutcracker Prince, while Wayne Sleep portrayed the Nutcracker.
 Some critics considered this a Freudian touch, taking it to mean that it is not the Nutcracker who turns into a Prince, but Drosselmeyer.
 However, this is not necessarily obvious to viewers of the DVD of this production.
 This production was revived twice by the Paris Opera Ballet in a heavily revised version, in 1988 with Elisabeth Maurin as Clara and Laurent Hilaire as Drosselmeyer and the Prince, and in 2008 with Myriam Ould-Braham as Clara and Jérémie Bélingard in these roles.
 Neither of those productions have been telecast on U.S. television.